 - Develop and monitor cost reduction initiatives, such as rationalizing administrative costs, taking a close look at headcount and instituting policies that encourage and reward cost savings and conservation.

 Boyd: Contingency planning is incredibly important.
 I know every business is different Craig – but what is some low hanging fruit you see as an opportunity to manage right now?
 What types of expenses should be cut and what should be one of the first things that is “managed?”
 Who should be included in these conversations from a leadership perspective?
 There needs to be buy in across the organization – what are your recommendations for this?

 Arends: This is where it gets real and organizations need to be strategic.
-Things to consider in a contingency plan, would include the following and those involved should be the leaders of the organizations with working on communicating to ensure to live their culture.
+Things to consider in a contingency plan, would include the following and those involved should be the leaders of the organizations.

 - Reduction or delays in spending – nonessential

 - Across the board compensation reductions

 Evaluate customers/funders and suppliers/vendors In times of economic uncertainty, organizations could see increased pressure on the purchasing power and credit-worthiness of customers/funders while also facing tighter credit terms and product availability from suppliers/vendors.
 For organizations counting on funders, not receiving the funding you are relying on can impact your ability to meet your mission objectives.

 - Do not assume your customers/funders are financially healthy.
 Re-evaluate credit terms with current customers/funders, negotiate the shortest reasonable terms, and carefully review the credit-worthiness of each new customer/funders before extending credit.